DataThings/datathings.github.io/start/indexing.md

 # Indexing
-MWG allows to index your data for efficient retrieval.
+ allows to index your data for efficient retrieval.
 Indexing is straightforward.
 Basically, an index node is a graph node, just like all other nodes.
 This also implies that index nodes are temporal, i.e., what is indexed by a node depends on the time the index was created (and also the world in which the index was created).

 ```java
 	Node sensor0 = g.newNode(0, 0);